-Covid-19: Chief ministers urge PM Modi to extend nationwide lockdown as cases rise to 7,447
+Covid-19: States urge Modi to extend lockdown by two weeks, Centre says considering request

-The prime minister held a video conference with the chief ministers on Saturday.
+While the Centre maintained that it was ‘considering’ the request, at least three chief ministers indicated that Modi had already agreed.

-Prime Minister Narendra Modi on Saturday held a video-conference with the chief ministers of all states to discuss next steps to deal with the coronavirus pandemic, including whether the 21-day nationwide lockdown needs to be extended beyond April 14.
+The Centre on Saturday said it was considering requests by “most states” to extend the nationwide lockdown to slow down the spread of the coronavirus for two more weeks.
+States made the request during a video-conference held by Prime Minister Narendra Modi with all chief ministers to discuss the next steps to deal with the pandemic.

+Puducherry Chief Minister V Narayanasamy said that Modi had agreed to extend the lockdown, PTI reported.
+His Karnataka counterpart, BS Yediyurappa, said that at the meeting, the prime minister said that the extension of the lockdown was inevitable, and that guidelines for the next two weeks will be issued in a day or two.

+Yediyurappa even claimed that the lockdown in the next two weeks will be different from the one already in place.

+Some chief ministers publicly confirmed that they had requested for an extension to the lockdown.
+Kejriwal told Modi that the decision to continue the lockdown should be taken on a national level, and that the fight will not be effective if states make their own decisions.
+“If the lockdown is eased, all kinds of transport, either rail or road, should not be allowed,” the Delhi chief minister said.

+Amarinder Singh of Punjab told the prime minister that though the restrictions were causing a lot of trouble to the people, India cannot afford to take any chances.
+Madhya Pradesh Chief Minister Shivraj Singh Chouhan said he told Modi that extending the lockdown was necessary to save lives.
+“Today we are not in favour of removal of lockdown,” he said, according to PTI.
+“The lives of people are more important and to save them, the lockdown is necessary.”

+Chhattisgarh Chief Minister Bhupesh Baghel also sought a continuation of restrictions on inter-state movement, but urged Modi to allow states to carry out economic activities within their borders.

-During the meeting, the prime minister assured the chief ministers of his support and told them that their suggestions were welcome.
+Earlier, reports said that Modi had assured the chief ministers of his support and told them that their suggestions were welcome.
 “I am available 24x7,” Modi said, according to Hindustan Times.
 “Any chief minister can speak to me and give suggestions anytime.
 We should stand together shoulder-to-shoulder.”

-The chief ministers of at least 10 states , including Punjab and Delhi, asked Modi to extend the nationwide lockdown, according to NDTV.
-Arvind Kejriwal told the prime minister that the decision to continue the lockdown should be taken on a national level, and that the fight will not be effective if states make their own decisions.

-“If the lockdown is eased, all kinds of transport, either rail or road, should not be allowed,” the Delhi chief minister said.

-Amarinder Singh of Punjab told the prime minister that though the restrictions were causing a lot of trouble to the people, India cannot afford to take any chances.
-On Friday, he had flagged that Punjab has reached the phase of community transmission of coronavirus, though the Centre had refuted the claim.

-Chhattisgarh Chief Minister Bhupesh Baghel urged Modi to allow states to carry out economic activities within their borders, PTI reported.

 Three states – Odisha, Punjab and Rajasthan – have already extended their lockdowns to control Covid-19 till the end of the month.
 Telangana and Madhya Pradesh have also backed the extension of the lockdown.
 States have tightened restrictions – sealing off infection hotspots and making protective masks compulsory – to slow down the infection.